 - The national absence and attendance codes enable schools to record and monitor attendance and absence in a consistent way which complies with the regulations.
-They are also used for collecting statistics through the Census.
+They are also used for collecting statistics through the Census and DfE data returns.
 The data helps schools, local authorities, and the Government to gain a greater understanding of the level of, and the reasons for absence.
-See Appendix 4 for the DfE attendance codes. - There will be no pre-population of codes and individual school tracking systems which monitor the whereabouts of pupils educated off-site, are robust and quality assured regularly. - Where pupils are dual registered, or are taking part in other approved educational activities, the register will be updated following regular discussion and information sharing with the other establishment. - The Business Officer will check the missing register report throughout the day and report any registers that have not been completed.
+See Appendix 4 for the DfE attendance codes. - There will be no pre-population of codes and individual school tracking systems which monitor the whereabouts of pupils and those educated off-site, are robust and quality assured regularly. - Where pupils are dual registered, or are taking part in other approved educational activities, the register will be updated following regular discussion and information sharing with the other establishment. - The pastoral support team will check the missing register report throughout the day and report any registers that have not been completed.